tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/beginners/index.md

 The result is that `mnist.train.images` is a tensor (an n-dimensional array) with a shape of `[55000, 784]`.
 The first dimension is an index into the list of images and the second dimension is the index for each pixel in each image.
-East entry in the tensor is a pixel intensity between 0 and 1, for a particular pixel in a particular image.
+Each entry in the tensor is a pixel intensity between 0 and 1, for a particular pixel in a particular image.

 <div style="width:40%; margin:auto; margin-bottom:10px; margin-top:20px;">